PoolPartyCannes/PoolParty/README.md

 ## Bounties 😎

-### LayerZero - Best Omnichain DeFi Primitive
+### ⛓️‍💥 LayerZero - Best Omnichain DeFi Primitive
 We created this protocol to be cross chain, and support multiple different chains.
 It is fully powered as an OApp, making use of LayerZero's compose feature.

-### Oasis Protocol - Build on Oasis Stack
+### 🌴 Oasis Protocol - Build on Oasis Stack
 For all the protocol signing, as well as orchestrating the retrieval of solidity data from Walrus to create a diamond cut facet, we're making use of the Oasis ROFL TEE as an API endpoint.

-### Walrus - Best app using Walrus for storage
+### 🦭 Walrus - Best app using Walrus for storage
-We use Worldcoin World ID for preventing sybil and spam attacks, to ensure a more fair and robust reputation system.
+To securily, transparently and verifiably store the custom company solidity logic that they will cut into their diamond facet, we have this stored, read and fetched from Walrus

 ## Next steps